Frequently Asked Questions About Gen-AI

 Where can I learn more about Gen-AI and its impact on teaching and learning?

-Answer: The Center for Teaching Excellence has curated a suite of web-based resources with information on teaching and learning with Gen-AI.
-The Center is also planning talks and workshops on Gen-AI for the fall semester.
+Answer: You can take Teaching in a World with Generative AI, a course created by UVA faculty and staff to enable UVA instructors to make informed decisions about whether to incorporate this technology into your teaching, and provide guidance about how to do it well if you so choose.
+Additionally, the Center for Teaching Excellence has curated a suite of web-based resources with information on teaching and learning with Gen-AI.
+The Center regularly hosts talks and offers workshops on Gen-AI.
 To stay up to date on these and related events, visit the Center’s events page regularly or subscribe to their newsletter using the form at the bottom of their homepage.

 Are there any privacy concerns using Gen-AI?

 Answer: Yes.
 Many Gen-AI engines including ChatGPT save the information used to create an account, such as the user’s name, phone number, email, and (for accounts requiring a fee) payment method.
 In addition, these engines may save your entire conversation, including every prompt you enter, to be used in training the system.
-Users should not enter sensitive, personal, or proprietary information into any Gen-AI system.
+(Some allow users to opt out of allowing their prompts to be added to the tool’s dataset.)
+UVA Copilot Chat, which is UVA’s licensed version of Microsoft’s Copilot, includes contractual data protection of university information.
+With this tool, all prompt data remains in a UVA-specific tenant and is not shared with others or used for training of AI models.
+Information about UVA-licensed tools is found on the ITS website.
+ITS has provided helpful guidelines for the Responsible Use of Generative AI Tools at UVA.

 May I incorporate Gen-AI into my teaching?

 Students may have privacy or intellectual property concerns about uploading their original work to a Gen-AI tool, since this will add the work to the tool’s data set.
+UVA Copilot Chat, which is UVA’s licensed version of Microsoft’s Copilot, includes contractual data protection of university information.
+With this tool, all prompt data remains in a UVA-specific tenant and is not shared with others or used for training of AI models.
 If you design an assignment that involves students uploading their original work into a Gen-AI tool, you must provide alternative ways to complete the assignment.

 May I restrict my students’ use of Gen-AI tools such as ChatGPT for coursework?

 Note that Gen-AI can be used in ways that contribute to learning without providing direct assistance on assignments.
-For example, these tools can explain concepts at different levels of complexity (“explain protein folding to a high school student”, “… to a college student”, etc).
-Students can use a prompt like “quiz me on protein folding”, and the tool will deliver a series of questions and provide the student feedback on their responses.
+For example, these tools can explain concepts at different levels of complexity (“explain protein folding to a high school student who is first encountering the concept”, “… to a college student who wants to deepen their understanding of the concept”, etc).
+Students can prompt the tool to deliver a series of questions, e.g. about protein folding, and to provide feedback on the student’s responses.
 Students can also use the tools to create virtual flash cards and other study aids.
-You may wish to share these uses with your students, and to caution them that responses should always be independently assessed and checked against reliable sources such as the course textbook.
+You may wish to share these uses with your students and to ask them to describe other ways that they are using Gen-AI as a study aid.
+You should also caution them that responses should always be independently assessed and checked against reliable sources such as the course textbook.

 May I use Gen-AI to grade student work?